Apply Now

 • Housing - Includes residence hall charges for on-campus students or an estimate of rent and utilities for an off-campus student

-• Food - an estimate of the costs of food prepared at home (could included the cost of a meal plan if offered by the institution)
+• Food - an estimate of the costs of food prepared at home (could include the cost of a meal plan if offered by the institution)

 • Estimated transportation and parking costs